-(9) WATER FLEA or DAPHNIA: Did you ever itch to catch a water flea?
+9. WATER FLEA or DAPHNIA: Did you ever itch to catch a water flea?
 The name water flea is a nickname; it is also called cladocera or daphnia.
 These tiny critters are part of the freshwater plankton.
 A daphnia swims jerkily, using branched antennae, while eating algae, microscopic animals and organic debris.
 Watch its legs swirl food to its mouth.
 Its tiny size and transparent body help it hide from hungry insects and fish.
-Fishook and spiny water fleas are native to Europe.
-They were actually introduced to the Great Lakes in the 1980s in ballast water of ships.
-They are a nuisance because the sharp spines on their long tails make them difficult for small fish to eat and they tangle easily on fishing lines.

-(10) FAIRY SHRIMP: This graceful animal lives only in temporary ponds, never in ponds with fish.
+10. FAIRY SHRIMP: This graceful animal lives only in temporary ponds, never in ponds with fish.
 That's because it generally swims slowly and would make easy fish food.
-However, when it's disturbed, it can dart quickly out of the way.
+When disturbed it can dart quickly out of the way.
 It still has to watch out for hungry predaceous diving beetles, young salamanders and ducks.
 The fairy shrimp gets its dinner of microscopic animals and bits of organic debris to its mouth by waving its gill-legs.
 It also swims by moving its gills in waves - looking like it's playing a harp.
 Check to see if you have a male or a female.
 The male has large mouth claspers to hold the female.
 Sometimes the female will have two egg sacs attached behind her gills.
-The eggs have to go through both drying and
+The eggs have to go through both drying and freezing before they can hatch!

-(11) SCUD or AMPHIPOD: Can you tell why the scud is often called the sideswimmer?
+11. SCUD or AMPHIPOD: Can you tell why the scud is often called the sideswimmer?
 Its shape helps it cut through the river current without being washed downstream.
 Its shape also allows it to swim fast to get away from predators.
 Scuds are active mostly at night as they look for a tasty dinner of decaying plants and animals.
 The scud has an excellent sense of touch which helps it find food in the dark.
 This sideswimmer has gills for breathing.
 Can you find them?
 (Hint, look on its legs.)
 A young scud looks just like an adult, only smaller.